 - a.
-Items costing up to \$6,000 may be purchased at the discretion of the Director. - b.
-Items costing \$6,000-\$10,000 may be purchased only after consultation with the Board President, or if unavailable, consultation with another officer of the Board. - c.
-Items costing more than \$10,000 shall be brought to the full Board for discussion and approval prior to purchase. - d.
-The purchasing agent is authorized to spend up to \$1,000 for supplies and materials necessary for the routine operation and maintenance of the library.
+Items costing up to six-thousand dollars (\$6,000) may be purchased at the discretion of the Director. - b.
+Items costing six-thousand dollars (\$6,000) up to ten-thousand dollars (\$10,000) may be purchased only after consultation with the Board President, or if unavailable, consultation with another officer of the Board. - c.
+Items costing more than ten-thousand dollars (\$10,000) shall be brought to the full Board for discussion and approval prior to purchase. - d.
+The purchasing agent is authorized to spend up to one-thousand dollars (\$1,000) for supplies and materials necessary for the routine operation and maintenance of the Library.

-It is understood that emergency orders for major building and/or mechanical maintenance, equipment replacement, or computer operations may be authorized as necessitated by circumstance, with the Board being advised as soon as possible.
+It is understood that emergency orders for major building and/or mechanical, equipment replacement, or computer operations may be authorized as necessitated by circumstance, with the Board being advised as soon as possible.

-CREDIT CARD POLICY
+50. 3 CREDIT CARD POLICY

-- 1. The Port Jefferson Free Library Board of Trustees shall maintain a credit card account to be used at the discretion of the Library Director and/or purchasing agent for: - a.
+- 1. The Port Jefferson Free Library Board of Trustees shall maintain a credit card account to be used at the discretion of the Library Director and/or Assistant Director for: - a.
 Purchases when a purchase order or a check is unacceptable or unavailable. - b.
 Board expense that requires immediate payment. - 2.
-All transactions are to be accounted for in accordance with library purchasing policies and procedures for authorized library purchases, and require original receipt.
+All transactions are to be accounted for in accordance with Library purchasing policies and procedures for authorized library purchases, and require original receipt.

-PETTY CASH POLICY AND PROCEDURES
+50.4 PETTY CASH POLICY AND PROCEDURES

-PURPOSE: The purpose of a petty cash fund is to allow the reimbursement of minor or emergency business expenses in an efficient and cost effective manner.
-The petty cash fund balance is not to exceed \$400.00.
-The use of petty cash funds should be limited to reimbursement of staff for small expenses not to exceed \$100.00.
-A locked cash box containing petty cash is to be kept in a safe or locked cabinet in the office of the Assistant Director.
+PURPOSE: The purpose of a petty cash fund is to allow the reimbursement of minor or emergency business expenses in an efficient and cost-effective manner.
+The petty cash fund balance is not to exceed \$400.
+The use of petty cash funds should be limited to reimbursement of staff for small expenses not to exceed \$40.
+A locked cash box containing petty cash is to be kept in a safe or locked cabinet.